ashish0201/Domain-Specific-Information-Retrieval-System/README.md

 Steps to Compile:
 1. Unzip Folder
+2.Go to the folder 1
-2. The required dependencies are tracks.txt, words.txt which are already there in the folder.
+3. The required dependencies are tracks.txt, words.txt which are already there in the folder.
-3. Just execute python file IR_assignment_final.py
+4. Just execute python file IR_assignment_final.py
-4. In order to give query call the function get_songs_given_query()
+5. In order to give query call the function get_songs_given_query()
-5. Query will be executed and the desired output will be displayed.
+6. Query will be executed and the desired output will be displayed.